Niemand Dry Gin

 Both the bottle and its contents were designed with perfume in mind, so the ingredients selected were designed to give a deep, rich and almost gourmand profile.
 With that in mind, traditionalists ought to look away now.
 Juniper isn’t considered a core botanical here, it merely crops up in the line-up to better serve the ‘gin’ title.
 The stars of the show are rosemary, lavender and sandalwood, with vanilla, apple, cinnamon, ginger, pine seeds, coriander and old faithful supporting from the back.
 Of course, the pine seed and rosemary element do give a good old lift to the juniper here, but still this is a gin that’s very much doing its own thing, in the Contemporary meets New Wave area of the category.

-Distilled by a small distillery in Hamburg, Niemand Dry Gin follows a familiar process.
+Distilled by a small distillery in Hannover, Niemand Dry Gin follows a familiar process.
 All of the botanicals are added to a neutral spirit and left to macerate for 72 hours.
 After this time, the mixture is added to a 50-litre copper kettle (along with water) and left to run for 7 – 8 hours.
 The gin comes off the still at around 80% ABV, so is blended with water to its bottling strength of 46%.
 Each run produces just 104 bottles, so this is a very rare case of small batch gin actually being… well, small.
 Tiny, in fact.

 Niemand Dry Gin to taste…